iboutsikas/iboutsikas.github.io/apps/hugo-site/content/posts/website/gesture-driven-web-components-lit-rxjs/index.md

 The available properties include:

 - `--cover-peek-size`: Defines how many pixels of the cover remain visible when it is in its "closed" state.
 - `--cover-size`: Controls the dimensions of the cover (width for horizontal, height for vertical).
 - `--cover-anim-duration`: Sets the duration for the snap and flick animations.
 - `--cover-base-z-index`: Allows adjusting the stacking order of the component.

 By leveraging CSS variables, the component remains lightweight and integrates seamlessly into any existing design system.

 ## Technical Nuances

 Beyond the core animation and gesture logic, several subtle engineering choices help make the component feel truly "native."

 ### Synchronized Progress with `ResizeObserver`

 One of the most useful features for consumers is the `Progress` event.
 Rather than just a boolean `open` state, the component emits a normalized value from `0` to `1`.
 By combining the translation stream with a `ResizeObserver` (via `observeSize`), the component ensures this progress value remains accurate even if the viewport or the component's dimensions change mid-interaction.
 This allows consumers to perfectly sync other UI elements, like background image parallax or opacity fades, to the user's movement.

 ### The "Tiny Scrim" Optimization

-To handle the darkened overlay (the scrim) efficiently, I used a small optimization: instead of rendering a full-screen overlay, the component renders a tiny `10vw` by `10vh` element and scales it up using `transform: scale(10, 10)`.
+To handle the darkened overlay (the scrim) efficiently, I used a small
+optimization: instead of rendering a full-screen overlay, the component renders a tiny `10vw` by `10vh` element and scales it up using `transform: scale(10, 10)`.
 This ensures the overlay is performant and avoids the overhead of managing a large, complex element during the initial render.

 ### Intelligent `touch-action` Management

 A common pitfall in mobile web development is the conflict between custom gestures and native scrolling.
 I addressed this by carefully managing the `touch-action` CSS property.
 For a horizontal cover, the component uses `touch-action: pan-y`, which tells the browser that the component "owns" the horizontal axis for gestures but should allow native vertical scrolling.
 This prevents the "stuck" feeling users often experience when a component intercepts all touch input.

-## Conclusion